keyboardio/Kaleidoscope/doc/DRAFT_Intro_Docs.md

  2. Open the “Arduino” menu and click on “Preferences”

- 3. At the bottom of the "Settings" tab is the 'Additional Board Manager URLs` box.
-Paste this into it:  https://raw.githubusercontent.com/keyboardio/boardsmanager/master/package\_keyboardio\_index.json then click ‘OK’ to close the dialog
+ 3. At the bottom of the "Settings" tab is the 'Additional Board Manager URLs' box.
+Paste this into it:  https://raw.githubusercontent.com/keyboardio/boardsmanager/master/package_keyboardio_index.json then click ‘OK’ to close the dialog

  4. the ‘Tools’ menu, click on ‘Board’ and then click on ‘Boards Manager’